zixi-liu/Graphical-Neural-Network/Graph-Embedding/README.md

 **Deep Walk** learns representation for vertices from a stream of short random walks, using optimization techniques originally designed for language modeling.

 **Overview of Deep Walk**

+The representation Φ is updated to maximize the probability of v1 co-occurring with its context {v3, v5}.

 <img src="https://github.com/zixi-liu/Graphical-Neural-Network/blob/main/Img/overview-deep-walk.PNG" alt="Overview" width = "850px"/>